 Academics: Challenges in Educating Future Accountants

-The AASB invite you to join a session on The Challenges of Educating Future Accountants.
+On Monday, 5 June 2023, the AASB held a session in Melbourne on The Challenges of Educating Future Accountants.

-Dr Andreas Barckow, IASB Chair and Professor Ann Tarca, IASB Member, will be in attendance and will be joined by a panel of experts who will share their insights about the challenges in educating future accountants.
+Dr Andreas Barckow, IASB Chair and Professor Ann Tarca, IASB Member, were in attendance and were joined by a panel of experts who shared their insights about the challenges in educating future accountants.

-Dr Barckow will provide an overview of how he sees standard setting influencing higher education and how higher education can influence standard setting.
-The expert panel will then provide their perspectives as accomplished professionals in both higher education and practice.
+Dr Barckow provided an overview of how he sees standard setting influencing higher education and how higher education can influence standard setting.
+The expert panel then provided their perspectives as accomplished professionals in higher education and practice.

-In-person attendees will be able to interact with the panel and ask questions of the panellists at the end of the session.
+In-person and virtual attendees could interact with the panel and ask questions of the panellists at the end of the session.